croservices/cro/docs/reference/cro-http-server.md

 If both `body-parsers` and `add-body-parsers` is used, then both will be used, with those in `add-body-parsers` again having higher precedence.

+If the class that represents a body parser or body serializer does not have attributes, passing type object is equivalent to passing an instance.

+    add-body-parsers => [
+        YAMLBodyParser.new
+    ]
+    # as well as
+    add-body-parsers => [
+        YAMLBodyParser
+    ]

 A similar scheme applies for body serializers.
 Use `add-body-serializers` to add extra ones to the defaults: